sylvain-faure/cromosim/doc/source/example_comp.rst

 Discover the compartment model
 ===============================

-The models presented in this chapter are fundamentally different from all other models in this book.
+The models presented in this chapter are fundamentally different from all the other models in this book.
 This class of model does not aim at computing positions and velocities, but rather at describing the evolution of total amounts of people in specified compartments.
 The compartments shall be identified to nodes of a network, those